Home | Publications | ZWP+25a

 Abstract

-Designing effective foundation models requires high-quality evaluation datasets.
-With the emergence of audio-visual foundation models, reliable assessment of their multi-modal understanding is essential.
-The current gold standard for evaluating audio-visual understanding is the popular classification dataset VGGSound.
-However, our analysis identifies several critical issues in VGGSound, including incomplete labelling, partially overlapping classes, and misaligned modalities.
-These flaws lead to distorted evaluations of models' true auditory and visual capabilities.
-To address these limitations, we introduce VGGSounder, a comprehensively re-annotated, multi-label test set extending VGGSound that is explicitly designed to accurately evaluate audio-visual foundation models.
-VGGSounder features detailed modality annotations, enabling precise analyses of modality-specific performance and revealing previously unnoticed model limitations.
-We believe VGGSounder offers a robust and reliable benchmark supporting the future development of audio-visual foundation models.
+The emergence of audio-visual foundation models underscores the importance of reliably assessing their multi-modal understanding.
+The VGGSound dataset is commonly used as a benchmark for evaluation audio-visual classification.
+However, our analysis identifies several limitations of VGGSound, including incomplete labelling, partially overlapping classes, and misaligned modalities.
+These lead to distorted evaluations of auditory and visual capabilities.
+To address these limitations, we introduce VGGSounder, a comprehensively re-annotated, multi-label test set that extends VGGSound and is specifically designed to evaluate audio-visual foundation models.
+VGGSounder features detailed modality annotations, enabling precise analyses of modality-specific performance.
+Furthermore, we reveal model limitations by analysing performance degradation when adding another input modality with our new modality confusion metric.

 inproceedings ZWP+25a